Skip menu

 In Abruzzo there are Caggionetti, delicious small fried ravioli that you could just keep on eating.
 Their filling is tasty and soft, made up of chestnuts, chocolate or grape jam.
 The final touch, a dusting of powdered sugar.

 Another Abruzzo Christmas dessert is the Bocconotto, originally from the province of Chieti.
-Small enough to be eaten in one bite, they are filled with grape jam and dusted with the inevitable icing sugar.
+Small enough to be eaten in one bite, they are filled with grape jam, chocolate, almonds and cinnamon, and dusted with the inevitable icing sugar.
 Delicious.

 In short, the Christmas kitchen throughout the peninsula smells of butter and sweetness.
 Preparing typical Christmas treats yourself is not impossible.
 The ingredients: hands at the ready, some practice and maybe perhaps a course to guide you through the processes.
 The secret that is handed down from generation to generation however, is always the same: love.